raxhaxor/Android-Drawable-Maker/README.md

 # Android - Drawable Maker
 ## Programmatically create and set shape drawable to any view

-It is util which helps you to make shape drawable programmatically
+Util which helps you to make shape drawable programmatically

 - No need to write basic shape drawable, we can do it at runtime using this util.
+- Works also with material component views.

 ## Example Usage